 What this does tell us is that there is considerable variability in the white-faced darter survey results, even in these crucial refuges such as Fenn's & Whixall Mosses.
-The reason for the apparent fluctuations may simply be a result of sampling bias - it is only physically possible to safely access 10% of the pools on these sites for routine surveying; it could be that the populations remain constant across the site as a whole, as the dragonflies move from one pool to the next as the pools' suitability changes from year to year.
+The reason for the apparent fluctuations may simply be a result of sampling bias - it is only physically possible to safely access 10% of the pools on these sites for routine surveying; it could be that the populations remain the same across the site as a whole, and individual pools are used more or less from year to year.
 The alternative reason may be more troubling, that the white-faced darter populations are very sensitive to the environment, possibly including to these algal blooms.
 This makes it more imperative to secure funded monitoring and for research carried out into the habitat requirements of this species.

-Exuvia counts were also made separately across the English and Welsh pools for Fenn's & Whixall Mosses.
+Exuvia counts were also made in 2024 for Fenn's & Whixall Mosses.
 On the English side, 4 survey pools were surveyed, and on the Welsh side, 5 pools were surveyed, each around 50m2 to 200m2 (mean 125m2).
-The total 2024 exuvia count for the English pools was 1,380, and for the Welsh pools was 479.
+The total 2024 exuvia count for the English pools was 1,334, and for the Welsh pools was 463.